Our Team

 Office Manager

-As the office manager of Cedar and Sage Physiotherapy, Bri is committed to holding a kind, thoughtful, inclusive space in which all who enter through our doors feel welcome and safe.
-With compassion, sensitivity, and a decade of experience working in reception and administration, Bri strives to make the process of booking and attending appointments as easeful for patients as possible.
-Bri believes that care and belonging are integral to healing and recovery, and is honored to be in a position in which she is able to help facilitate this for others alongside Felicity, our brilliant team of physiotherapists and receptionists, and our clinic pup Molly.
+As the office manager of Cedar and Sage Physiotherapy, Karen is committed to holding a kind, thoughtful, inclusive space.
+Karen believes that care and belonging are integral to healing and recovery, and is happy to be in a position in which she is able to help facilitate this for others alongside Felicity, our brilliant team of physiotherapists and receptionists, and our clinic pup, Molly.

 Molly